-Martial arts gives you incredible fitness, life-saving self-defence skills and a sharp mind!
+Martial arts gives you incredible fitness, life-saving self-defence skills and a sharp mind.
+Therefore consider our Top 10 of Martial Arts Styles when choosing a style to learn!

-Over thousands of years, across all countries of the world, combat styles have emerged and developed with their own ruleset, culture, history and fight style.
+Over thousands of years, across all countries of the world, Martial Art styles have emerged.
+Each has developed with its own ruleset, culture, history and fight style.

 A top 10 of Martial Arts Styles could then be considered more about what you want to get out of learning and training in Martial Arts.
 Common goals people want to achieve in martial arts are